 Now that you know web design starts at the wireframe stage make sure you start your plan at the beginning.
 Get it right with the first impression.
 Alternatively, if you have a website already, maybe a wireframe layout is an excellent way to map out the better user experience.
 If this is beyond your capabilities, make sure you hire a professional to do your project.
-It will be worth the time, effort, and money to provide better user experience.
+It will be worth the time, effort, and money to provide a better user experience.

 Now make a great first impression!

 Size does matter | Website Design vs Print Design

 There is a difference between web design and print design.
-A great designer should know the difference and should be thinking about both web and print while working on a project.
+A great designer should know the difference and should be thinking about both the web and print while working on a project.
 I can’t count how many times while working on a print project, a file from a website is sent to me.
 These web files do not work in print.
 Anything pulled from a website is a low-resolution file.
 Web files are a resolution of 72.
 Print files need a resolution of 300.
 Sometimes I have received files where resolution has been added to an original to make it 300; please do not do this it does not work for print.

 An excellent designer should know the difference between the two formats and should keep it in mind when designing artwork.
 Working in high resolution is a good rule to follow at the beginning of the project.
 This way, when asked to reduce the size for use on a website, the file can be reduced by copying and saving to the correct file size then you still have the high-resolution file for the printing press.

 Size does matter.
 It is always a good idea to have access to both high and low-resolution data.
 Avoid paying for artwork twice and always have access to the high-resolution file.

 Make sure you hire a designer who understands the difference when it comes to web design and print design.